rodrigocartagena/rodrigocartagena/README.md

   <div id="home" class="tab-content active">
     <h2>Welcome</h2>
     <p>Hello!
 I'm Rodrigo, a 15-year-old student passionate about aviation, science, and engineering.
 Over the years, I've participated in STEM camps, math competitions, and hands-on projects that explore the power of science and imagination.
-This site is a small portfolio of my journey so far.</p>
+    Beyond the stem and academics I enjoy making useful 3d printed tools and </p>

     <h3>Projects & Links</h3>
     <div class="link-section">